They also remind me of that one episode where MacGyver staples the villain to the ground.

 Todies have a crazy high feeding rate, supposedly eating nearly two insects a minute, every minute, from dawn to dusk (which amounts to 40% of their body weight).
 The Puerto Rican tody sits and scans the underside of leaves for insects, flies up to snatch it, and lands on a new perch.
 Repeat every waking moment.

 Hope there are no typos, because I’m going to bed.
 Thanks again for the wishes, everyone.
-I caught four birds, took some pictures, had a long walk out of the mangroves, and gorged myself on the internet.
+I caught four birds, took some pictures, had a long walk out of the mangroves, and gorged on the internet at Burger King.
 It was a very satisfying day.